Custom EVM tracer

 In addition to the default opcode tracer and the built-in tracers, Etn-sc offers the possibility to write custom code that hook to events in the EVM to process and return the data in a consumable format.
 Custom tracers can be written either in Javascript or Go.
 JS tracers are good for quick prototyping and experimentation as well as for less intensive applications.
 Go tracers are performant but require the tracer to be compiled together with the Etn-sc source code.

 In this section a simple native tracer that counts the number of opcodes will be covered.
-First follow the instructions to clone and build Etn-sc from source code.
+First follow the instructions to Etn-sc from source code.
 Next save the following snippet as a .go

 file and add it to eth/tracers/native